It’s no secret that the supply chain is a complex, living, breathing ever-evolving entity.

 Customer: International medical device company

-Project: Locate a 3PL to help with inventory accuracy, as well as find a strategic partner to unite the people, process and technology crucial to the success of its U.S. supply chain network.
+Project: Company was looking for a 3PL to help with the immediate challenge of inventory accuracy as well as to find a strategic partner to bring the people, process, and technology crucial to the success of its U.S. supply chain network.

 Enabler: GHX (Louisville, Ky., www.ghx.com)